pitiplin/ProgrammingAssignment3/CodeBook.md

 This function takes two files and merges them into a dataframe

 ### Arguments ###
 trainFile - character().
-Path to the first file to merge
+Path to the first file to merge.
+Default: "./UCI HAR Dataset/train/X_train.txt"

 testFile - character().
-Path to the second file to merge
+Path to the second file to merge.
+Deafault: "./UCI HAR Dataset/test/X_test.txt"

 labelsDataSetNames - character().
-Path to file containing the names of the columns of the files to merge
+Path to file containing the names of the columns of the files to merge.
+Default: "./UCI HAR Dataset/features.txt"

 ### Return ###